mrios23/HES_CSCIE31_Grad_Assignment_Practice_Problem/README.md

 Author: Mya Rios

-In this practice problem, students will learn and practice creating separate routing behaviors into separate modules in express.
+In this practice problem, students will practice creating a separate routing module to handle specific behavior in express.
 To begin working on the practice problem, follow the set-up instructions below.

 Project Set-up Instructions:
   * Open terminal window.